Mpox Information for Healthcare Providers

 CDC Mpox Treatment Resources

-- Information for Healthcare Providers: Tecovirimat (TPOXX) for Treatment of Mpox: Discusses accessing tecovirimat through the STOMP Trial; provides information on the Expanded Access IND protocol for tecovirimat and the online registry; and required and optional forms for tecovirimat use.
+- Tecovirimat (TPOXX) for Treatment of Mpox: Discusses treatment considerations, available formulations, adverse reactions, drug interactions, and special populations.
+Provides information on the Expanded Access IND protocol for tecovirimat and the online registry; and required and optional forms for tecovirimat use.

-- Tecovirimat IND protocol contains important medication information, including dosing, administration, patient monitoring, special populations, and safety.
+- Tecovirimat IND protocol: Contains important medication information, including dosing, administration, patient monitoring, special populations, and safety.

-- Clinical Considerations for Mpox in Children and Adolescents
+- Clinical Considerations for Mpox in Children and Adolescents in the U.S.: Discusses mpox infection in children and adolescent, including signs, testing, management, treatment, and postexposure prophylaxis.